Eagle Cap Excursion Train: History

 In 1997 the Joseph Branch was identified for abandonment later that year from Elgin to Joseph following the closure of the mill in Joseph.

 The county governments in Union and Wallowa counties wanted to preserve this important transportation link and put together a proposal to purchase the 63 mi of abandoned railroad.
 After acquiring the line in 2002, the counties and their respective economic development agencies and chambers of commerce sought potential operators of either a short line (class III) railroad or a heritage railroad, which would offer tourist excursions.
+Since 2013, The Friends of the Joseph Branch, a non-profit organization, has operated the excursion business under an agreement with the Wallowa Union Railroad Authority.
+The organization has grown the business, in revenue generated, number of passengers, and number of excursions each year.

-The latter option was successful and the Eagle Cap Excursion Train began on August 3, 2002, six years after abandonment.
-The 2003 season began on May 17, 2003 under initial operation by Idaho Northern and Pacific railroad until the county could buy and equip locomotives and it continued in the fall of that year.
+The Eagle Cap Excursion Train began on August 3, 2002, six years after abandonment.
+The 2003 season began on May 17, 2003, under initial operation by Idaho Northern and Pacific railroad until the county could buy and equip locomotives and it continued in the fall of that year.
 The first full season of operation began in May 2004.
-The excursion trains are powered by diesel gp7 locomotives, which are stored in Elgin when not in use.
+The excursion trains are powered by diesel GP7u locomotives, which are stored in Elgin when not in use.
 Through the 2008 season, three of the passenger cars used in each train were Budd Rail Diesel Cars (RDCs), a self-propelled type of rail car.
 These three cars were not used in 2009 and 2010, and were sold in 2013 to the Idaho Northern and Pacific Railroad for use on its Payette River Flyer.

-As of 2010, the service was scheduled to operate on 11 days per summer season.
-The service was operating between Elgin and a location known as Kimmel, and a round trip excursion took about 3 1/2 hours.
-A "Santa Train" is operated in December (as of 2011), although it has been suspended in some years due to lack of sponsorship.
-As of May, the 2012 season of regular excursions was scheduled to begin on June 23.
+As of 2025, the service is scheduled to operate on 21 days through summer and fall.
+The service operates mostly between Elgin and a location known as Kimmel, and a round trip excursion takes about 3 1/2 hours.
+A longer round trip called Minam Bonus goes from Elgin to the settlement of Minam, where the Minam River joins the Wallowa River.
+This ride is offered two to three times each season and is about six hours in duration.
+The Mother's Day Brunch is a popular ride that kicks off the excursion season every year.
+Check the website for a full calendar and trip descriptions.